Kuvelet/SQL_Auto_Master_Cross/README.md

 | PartID_3    | MOOG | 189942055      |
 | PartID_3    | Mevotech | 011f238fe      |

+> **Note:** This table is a representative sample and does not include all records from the actual dataset.
+Data have been modified for confidentiality.

 My plan is to restructure this data by creating dedicated columns for each unique **CrossName**, ensuring a more organized and accessible format.
 For each row, I will generate all possible combinations of values derived from the dataset.